busstoptaktik/geodesy/ruminations/002-rumination.md

 - 2023-11-02: Update `gridshift` operator description with multi, optional and null grid support
 - 2023-11-20: Add documentation for the `deformation` operator
 - 2023-11-21: Add documentation for the `unitconvert` operator
+- 2024-03-19: Add documentation for the `stack` operator